The world news radio station in French and 17 other languages

 * 18 FM transmitters have been shut down in Mali, Burkina Faso and Niger following censorship of RFI in these three countries.

-French, English, Chinese, Haitian Creole, Spanish, Hausa, Khmer, Kiswahili, Mandingo, Persian, Fula, Portuguese, Brazilian Portuguese, Romanian, Russian, Ukrainian and Vietnamese.
+French, English, Chinese, Haitian Creole, Spanish, Hausa, Khmer, Kiswahili, Mandingo, Persian, Fula, Portuguese, Brazilian Portuguese, Romanian, Russian, Ukrainian, Vietnamese and Armenian since May 2026.

 Languages are at the heart of RFI’s global presence.
 This multilingualism is part of a local approach and enables the radio to reach as many people as possible, particularly in areas where free information is restricted.
 When the language slots are broadcast on FM or shortwave, they are always part of the overall French-language offering: they are therefore a natural invitation to speak the French language.